Background pattern

 Before administration, the product must be visually inspected.

-Do not use Paracetamol Kabi if you observe the presence of particles or if the solution has discolored beyond a light yellow.
+Do not use Paracetamol Kabi if you observe the presence of particles or if the solution has discolored beyond a slight yellow.

-Your doctor or hospital healthcare staff will normally store Paracetamol Kabi and are therefore responsible for the product's quality when it has been opened and not used immediately.
-However, if not used immediately, the product may be stored for a maximum of 24 hours.
-After dilution, the solution must not be stored for more than 6 hours (including infusion time).
+Your doctor or hospital healthcare staff will normally store Paracetamol Kabi and are therefore responsible for the quality of the product when it has been opened and not used immediately.
+However, if it is not used immediately, the product can be stored for up to a maximum of 24 hours.
+After dilution, the solution should not be stored for more than 6 hours (including infusion time).
 They are also responsible for the correct disposal of Paracetamol Kabi residues.

 Composition of Paracetamol Kabi